DineshSaravan/anagram-grouping/README.md

 As a result of the experiment on testing with three different [datasets](/data) of different sizes, both method implementation stated above successfully executed and the performance were almost same on both implementation.
-One of the experiments results is show below, which is approximate (~) for both method implementation.
+One of the experiments results is show below, where data presented is appropriate for both method implementation.

 | FileName | File Size | File ReadTime | Memory Used | File linesCount
 | --- | --- | --- | --- | --- |